Mary Lou Kownacki, OSB

 … joined the staff in fall 2020, and is supporting Monasteries of the Heart as well as Joan Chittister’s website, Benetvision, and The Monastic Way.
 She comes to us after several years working with the Mennonite Central Committee internationally as a teacher’s assistant and peaceworker.
 Hannah has a Master of Arts in Ethics, Peace and Global Affairs from the School of International Service at American University, and looks forward to getting to work with others seeking to deepen their faith while seeking justice.

-... began working for Monasteries of the Heart in 2017, after two years of contributing while in graduate school.
-She is currently in her Novitiate Year with the Benedictine Sisters of Erie, and continues to write her “Little Blog for Beginners.”
+... began working for Benetvision and Monasteries of the Heart in 2017, after two years of contributing while in graduate school.
+She is currently at Scholastic with the Benedictine Sisters of Erie, and continues to write her “Little Blog for Beginners.”
 Jacqueline has a Masters degree in Divinity as well as a Masters in Social Work.